nurefendi/auth-service-using-golang/README.md

-# Auth Service with Golang, Fiber, GORM, and MariaDB
+# Auth Service with Golang, Fiber, GORM, MariaDB, and gRPC

 ## Description
 This authentication service is built using Golang with the Fiber framework, utilizing GORM as the ORM, and MariaDB as the primary database.
+The service provides both REST API and gRPC endpoints for maximum flexibility.

 ## Features
 - User registration